Four Corners

 The scenery immediately surrounding the Four Corners Monument is somewhat bleak, but nearby you will find incredible sites that typify our Southwest desert country.
 They include:

 Fascinating ancient cultural sites are found in this region.
-Most include rock art and artifacts attributed to the Ancestral Puebloans (Anasazi).
+Most include rock art and artifacts attributed to the Ancestral Puebloans (formerly referred to as Anasazi).
 Major sites open to the public include:

 The Grand Gulch area offers a tremendous number of backcountry sites in a wilderness-like setting.